section-engineering-education/engineering-education/content/articles/understanding-css-box-model/index.md

 ### Margin
 Margin is the portion on the outside of the CSS Box Model.
 In simple words, Margin is the distance between an element's box and the boxes of its surrounding elements.

 This is similar to the page margin, which is the distance between a page's boundary and its content.
-It is translucent in color and has padding-like features, although it clears space outside the element's boundary.
+It is translucent and has padding-like features, although it clears space outside the element's boundary.

 Individual edges, like padding, can be set to have a specific margin.
 For example, `margin-top: 15px;`.